The Reverend Canon Jennifer E. Reid, B.A., M.Div.

 Jennifer is married to Gordon Patterson and they have two sons, David and Matthew.

 Maria first came to St. Peter’s as a student when she was working on her Master of Divinity at Trinity College (University of Toronto).
 She and her husband, Bruce, were married at St. Peter’s and their older daughter, Angelique, was baptised here.
 Ordained in 1999 in the Diocese of Niagara, Maria worked as an assistant curate at St. Luke’s in Burlington.
 Their younger daughter, Gwendolyn, was born during this time.
 After the untimely death of Bruce as the result of a car accident in 2001, she took a year off.

 Maria has returned to St. Peter’s after spending 15 years as school chaplain at St. Mildred’s-Lightbourn School in Oakville.
-She also served as the Honourary Assistant at St. Elizabeth’s, Burlington for over ten years.
+She also served as the Honorary Assistant at St. Elizabeth’s, Burlington for over ten years.
 Her favourite activities include hiking, rock climbing, and photography.
 She is grateful to have the opportunity to work with the senior parishioners of St. Peter’s as we deepen our faith together.

 Clement Carelse was born in Cape Town, South Africa, into a long line of organists.
 He studied at Trinity College, London, the Royal Conservatory, Toronto, the Royal Canadian College of Organists and McMaster University.
 Having played in a number of parishes, he assumed the role of Director of Music at St. Peter’s Erindale in 2008.
 He has performed in many of Britain’s Cathedrals, and has conducted Choral tours no fewer than six times.
-He and Christine are owned by six cats!
+He and Christine are owned by five cats!

 (905) 828-2095, Ext. #50